zl1103949231/learngit/readme.txt

-this is git learn resposity;
+this is git learn repository;
 we can change this;
+we will change this again;